PactCoffee/js-ui-challenge/README.md

 1. The stages fill the viewport, and are laid out in a vertical-scrolling list

-1. Data from each stage is saved incrementally.
+1. Data from each stage should be saved incrementally.
 If a user leaves the funnel and comes back, their data should still be there

 1. We may want to do multivariate testing of the funnel in future.
 As such, the architecture of the funnel needs to be flexible enough to allow for the following: